software-mansion/react-native-screens/README.md

 ## Usage with [react-navigation](https://github.com/react-navigation/react-navigation)

 Screens support is built into [react-navigation](https://github.com/react-navigation/react-navigation) starting from version [2.14.0](https://github.com/react-navigation/react-navigation/releases/tag/2.14.0) for all the different navigator types (stack, tab, drawer, etc).
-We plan on adding it to other navigators shortly.

 To configure react-navigation to use screens instead of plain RN Views for rendering screen views, simply add this library as a dependency to your project: